 That’s right we called grilling a process because that’s what it is.
 It’s a process that it takes a lifetime to get to grips with and it’s an art form that it will take you years to master and perfect.
 After spending decades devoting our lives to trying to conquer the subtleties and intricacies of grilling and attempting to uncover its many secrets, we still feel like our journey is just beginning.

 What we have learned so far though, is that the first step on any adventure into the realms of grilling can only be taken with the right grill.
 If you don’t use a grill that you can venture down that path, and start to grasp the basics of grilling, with you might as well hang up your apron and walk away.

 Without the right tools for the right job, all hope is lost.
-That’s why when you’re ready to plunge headlong into the world of grilling, there’s only one name and one brand that you’ll need to know and stick to like Louisiana barbecue sauce clings to a perfectly grilled rib.
-And that name is Weber.
+That’s why when you’re ready to plunge headlong into the world of grilling, if there’s only one name and one brand that you know and stick to like Louisiana barbecue sauce clings to a perfectly grilled rib, let that name be Weber.

 The Weber Way

 Unless you’ve spent most of your life hiding in some far-flung monastery on a far off mountain range, you’ve probably heard of Weber.
 They made grilling popular, they put it on the mainstream map, and they invented, pioneered, and refined most of the technology and innovations that modern grillers take for granted.